ibm-cloud-docs/power-iaas/faq.md

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
 To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps:

 The {{site.data.keyword.powerSys_notm}} offering does not support AIX 6.1.
 When viewing the system software maps, refer to only the AIX 7.1 and AIX 7.2 information.
-If you use an unsupported version, it will be subject to outages during planned maintenance windows with no advanced notification given.
+If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
 {: important}

 **AIX**